 Lanabecestat in clinical trials

-Several Phase 1 trials demonstrated that lanabecestat is well-tolerated across a range of doses and reduced the level of amyloid-beta in the fluid surrounding the brain and spinal cord, as well as in the blood.
-The effective suppression of amyloid-beta was reported even with once weekly dose of the potential drug.
+Several Phase 1 trials demonstrated that Lanabecestat is well-tolerated across a range of doses and reduced the level of beta-amyloid in the fluid surrounding the brain and spinal cord (cerebrospinal fluid), as well as in the blood.
+It was reported that the treatment could effectively suppress beta-amyloid with as little as a once-weekly dose.

-A second Phase 3 trial (NCT02783573) called DAYBREAK-ALZ will be conducted in 228 locations around the world and enroll 1,899 patients with mild dementia caused by Alzheimer’s disease.
-The study will compare two once-daily doses of lanabecestat given for three years to two groups of participants.
-This trial is currently recruiting participants and is set to run until 2021.
+A second Phase 3 trial (NCT02783573) called DAYBREAK-ALZ will be conducted at 228 locations around the world and aims to enroll 1,899 patients with mild dementia caused by Alzheimer’s disease.
+The study will compare two once-daily doses of Lanabecestat given for three years to two groups of participants.
+This trial is recruiting participants and is set to run through 2021.